hash-bang/WaveForm/README.md

 Using Waveform in PHP
 ---------------------
-While Waveform is primarily CodeIgniter + Composer based it can also be used as a stand-alone.
+While Waveform is primarily MVC + Composer based it can also be used as a stand-alone.

 Grab the main waveform.php file from the libraries directory and simply dump it wherever it is needed.